Sensor Integrated Bearing

 The Challenge: External Encoder + Bearing Assembly

 Accurate sensing of shaft rotation speed, angular position, and temperature is essential for servo control, safety monitoring, and predictive maintenance.
-The conventional approach mounts a separate sensor module alongside the bearing — requiring its own bracket, alignment procedure, and cable routing.
+The conventional approach mounts a separate sensor module alongside the bearing.
+This requires its own bracket, alignment procedure, and cable routing.
 This introduces eccentricity between the sensor and the shaft axis, adds bulk to the assembly, and creates additional failure points.
-Our sensor integrated bearing solves these problems by placing the sensing element where it belongs: coaxially with the shaft.

 Eccentricity Error Corrupts the Signal

 A separately mounted encoder or sensor must be aligned to the shaft axis during installation.
 Even with careful alignment, a small eccentricity remains between the sensor reading axis and the true shaft center.
-This eccentricity appears in the output signal as a once-per-revolution sinusoidal error — a fundamental limitation that reduces effective angular resolution and introduces cyclic velocity ripple in closed-loop servo drives.
+This eccentricity appears in the output signal as a once-per-revolution sinusoidal error.
+This fundamental limitation reduces effective angular resolution and introduces cyclic velocity ripple in closed-loop servo drives.

 A Separate Sensor Module Costs Space and Weight